stefangabos/Zebra_Datepicker/README.md

 });
 ```

-This will attach a7c0lendar and to the specified element(s).
+This will attach a calendar and to the specified element(s).
 Clicking the icon, will make the date picker visible.

 To get a reference to the instance of Zebra_DatePicker attached to an element do: